KenanKaddoura/momentive-nextjs/README.md

 Tomorrow;

-* Do project feature: projectStore, ProjectUI
-* Do Drag and Drop from task list to week canvas
+* ~~* Do Drag and Drop from task list to week canvas*~~

+* Do project feature: projectStore, ProjectUI (Colored tasks based on project)
+* Support Right Allingment For Arabic !
+* Auto Add to certain day
+* Filter tasks
-*
+* clear functionality

+After Above

+* Start in backend and Data base staff